Task Alignment: A Simple Proxy for Practical Model Merging Across Diverse Vision Tasks: Conclusion

-In this paper, we explore model merging in computer vision beyond the widespread CLIP-based classification benchmark.
-We note that the majority of vision tasks rely on task-specific trainable decoders, which renders the current hyperparameter selection strategy based on downstream performance impractical.
-To address that, we propose \textit{Task Alignment}, a simple proxy of downstream performance that allows us to select merging hyperparameters at a fraction of the cost.
-Besides its clear competitive advantage in terms of cost, it does not need access to the decoder nor any labels, making it truly universal: \textit{any} merging method can use it to select hyperparameters for \textit{any} set of tasks at a fraction of the cost.
-Moreover, we show \talign can be used as a loss to generalize learning-based methods, like \adamerge, to any set of tasks.

-We exhaustively show that \talign-based hyperparameter selection leads to close-to-optimal model selection on a diverse set of model merging benchmarks, including the popular CLIP-classification.
-And, to the best of our knowledge, this is the first work to show model merging can be used to improve vision models beyond RGB inputs or merge models with heterogeneous decoders.

-Moreover, we observe that in our newly introduced merging settings, the task vectors are significantly larger and more unbalanced compared to the CLIP setting, which seems to be challenging for existing merging methods.
-We believe that explicitly addressing large and unbalanced task vectors in model merging is a promising direction for future work, and our preliminary findings provide initial guidance toward this goal.
+In this paper, we explore model merging in vision beyond the widespread CLIP-based classification benchmark.
+Because most vision tasks rely on task-specific trainable decoders, downstream performance-based hyperparameter selection becomes impractical.
+To address this, we propose \textit{Task Alignment}, a simple proxy of downstream performance that selects merging hyperparameters at a fraction of the cost.
+On top of being very cost efficient, it requires no access to task-decoders or labels, making it widely applicable: \textit{any} merging method can use it for \textit{any} set of tasks, and it can even serve as a loss function to generalize some learning-based methods like \adamerge.
+Our extensive experiments show that \talign-based hyperparameter selection leads to near-optimal model selection on a diverse set of model merging benchmarks, including CLIP classification.
+Moreover, task vectors in our newly introduced merging settings are significantly larger and more unbalanced than in the CLIP setting, testing the limits of existing merging methods.
+Explicitly addressing large, unbalanced task vectors in model merging is a promising direction for future work, and our preliminary findings provide initial guidance toward this goal.